RestComm/PerfCorder/README.md

 PerfCorder is lead by [TeleStax](http://www.telestax.com/), Inc. and developed collaboratively by a community of individual and enterprise contributors.

 PerfCorder is licensed under dual license policy.
-The default license is the Free Open Source GNU Affero GPL v3.0.
+The default license is the Free Open Source GNU Affero General Public License v3.0.
 Alternatively a commercial license can be obtained from Telestax ([contact form](http://www.telestax.com/contactus/#InquiryForm))

 #Continuous Integration and Delivery
 ========